 4. Envelope budgeting

 The few weeks before Raya usually involves a lot of shopping, making sure you have everything you need.
-During your shopping craze, we can definitely get lost and break the budget.
-But you can adopt this budgeting method while preparing for Raya.
+During your shopping craze, you can easily get lost and break the budget.
+But you can try this budgeting method while preparing for Raya.

 Set how much you want to spend for Raya, and divide the money according to different categories.
-For example, you may allocate RM500 on baju raya, and RM800 on food for Raya, and RM200 on additional expenses (perhaps this year, there is no need to put aside money for travel expenses due to restrictions in place).
-Take the cash out from your account and put it into individual envelope.
+For example, you may allocate RM300 on baju raya, and RM500 on food for Raya, and RM200 on additional expenses (perhaps this year, there is no need to put aside money for travel expenses due to restrictions in place).
+Take the cash out from your account and put it into individual envelopes.

 The most important part of this method?
 STICK TO IT.
 If you overspend on one category, cut back on another.